 7. A King Cake baby: No Mardi Gras is complete without a King Cake.
 While you can probably bake that with ingredients from your pantry, you also need a king cake baby.
 Tucked into the cake, this tiny plastic baby determines who will be baking the (rather labor intensive) cake for next year’s celebration.
 You get the baby, you bake the cake.
 During Mardi Gras season, Haydel’s Bakery gives out handcrafted porcelain collectibles in place of plastic babies to purchasers of their delicious cakes.

 8. Fleur de lis: The official symbol of the state, this design is also worn in New Orleans to show support for the city’s recovery in the wake of Hurricane Katrina.
 Fleur de lis are everywhere in Louisiana, so no matter your gender or aesthetic, you’ll be sure to find something.
 In New Orleans, check out Mignon Faget's gorgeous collection of fleur de lis pendants and Louisiana inspired collection.

 9. Mardi Gras beads: It doesn’t matter what time of year you visit Louisiana, your friends will be absolutely thrilled if you bring them a few strands of authentic Mardi Gras beads.
-Available year round in gift shops, you can buy necklaces for everyone you know for under $20.
+Available year-round in gift shops, you can buy necklaces for everyone you know for under $20.